Oil prices jump after U.S. air strike kills top Iranian commander

 Oil prices also found support after data showed weekly U.S. crude stockpiles fell by the most since June.

-Meanwhile, Russia has halted oil supplies to refineries in Belarus amid a contract dispute threatening large Russian oil deliveries to Western Europe.
-Two trading sources told Reuters Russian oil transit to Europe via Belarus was so far uninterrupted.

-Oil prices also were lifted by China’s central bank saying on Wednesday it was cutting the amount of cash that banks must hold in reserve, releasing around 800 billion yuan ($115 billion) to shore up the slowing economy.

-Reporting by Devika Krishna Kumar in New York, Bozorgmehr Sharafedin in London, additional reporting by Florence Tan and Seng Li Peng in Singapore; Editing by Jon Boyle, Jan Harvey and David Gregorio
+Reporting by Devika Krishna Kumar in New York, Bozorgmehr Sharafedin in London, additional reporting by Florence Tan and Seng Li Peng in Singapore; Editing by David Gregorio and Alistair Bell